waternine9/Atlast-Engine/README.md

 # Atlast Engine
  At last, a good engine.

-This is a GPU rasterizer capable of rendering up to 40 million triangles at 30 fps.
+This is a GPU rasterizer capable of rendering up to 40 million triangles at 30 fps, shaded clipped and textured.

 # Requirements